T.L.L. Temple Foundation

 Based on the foundation's stated priorities and recent grant awards, successful applications demonstrate:

 1. Geographic Alignment: Clear, direct benefit to residents of the 24-county service area.
-Organizations based in Harris County must demonstrate how their work directly benefits rural county residents.
+Organisations based in Harris County must demonstrate how their work directly benefits rural county residents.

-2. Focus on Poverty Alleviation: The foundation explicitly prioritizes "programs addressing causes and effects of persistent poverty" and work with "low-income populations and rural communities."
+2. Focus on Poverty Alleviation: The foundation explicitly prioritises "programmes addressing causes and effects of persistent poverty" and work with "low-income populations and rural communities."

-3. Right-Sized Requests: Grants "rarely exceed 30% of a project or organizational budget," suggesting applicants should request amounts proportionate to their organization's scale.
+3. Right-Sized Requests: Grants "rarely exceed 30% of a project or organisational budget," suggesting applicants should request amounts proportionate to their organisation's scale.

 4. Strategic Impact: Given leadership's emphasis on "ideas that move the needle" and being willing to "take risks," applications should articulate clear, measurable outcomes rather than simply maintaining existing services.

-5. Community Engagement: The foundation values "holistic, resident-engaged strategies," particularly for economic development and community revitalization work.
+5. Community Engagement: The foundation values "holistic, resident-engaged strategies," particularly for economic development and community revitalisation work.

-6. Organizational Capacity: Grant sizes are matched to "applicant scale and impact capacity," suggesting the foundation assesses whether organizations can effectively manage and execute proposed projects.
+6. Organisational Capacity: Grant sizes are matched to "applicant scale and impact capacity," suggesting the foundation assesses whether organisations can effectively manage and execute proposed projects.

 Recent Funded Projects as Examples:

-• Houston Food Bank: $1 million for construction of 15,000 sq ft food distribution center serving Liberty, Trinity, and San Jacinto counties
+• Houston Food Bank: $1 million for construction of 15,000 sq ft food distribution centre serving Liberty, Trinity, and San Jacinto counties

 • Communities Unlimited and PeopleFund: $1.15 million for ROC-ET Initiative providing small business loans and technical assistance